Free NSW Slip & Fall Claim Assessment

 Proof of negligence

-You can only successfully in a public liability claim if you can prove that the other party was negligent.
+You can only make in a public liability claim if you can prove that the other party was negligent.
 The mere fact that the school or the council or the shopping centre has public liability insurance does not of itself mean that you will receive compensation.
 You still have to prove that they are liable which basically means that they failed to exercise reasonable care for your safety.

 The Civil Liability Act explained